Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal6.md

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+From the information that I have conveyed and gathered, I would say that the proposal is a good idea however it will be hard to implement as creating a primary gateway is not easy, but there are many advantages that would benefit the council such as being able to have a straightfoward method to gather information that could potentially increase productivity, and allowing 24 hour access and offiline hours for use for the consumer.

 References

 BRIDGELAND, D.M. and R. ZAHAVI, 2009.
 Business Process Models.
 Elsevier eBooks, 103–137